 The initial research focus of GISERA was on onshore gas development impacts in Queensland.
 The Alliance has now expanded its research into New South Wales, South Australia, Western Australia and the Northern Territory.

-Research projects based around the impacts of gas cover the themes of agriculture and land management, greenhouse gas emissions, air quality, ground and surface waters, biodiversity and socio-economic issues.
-All research undertaken is in the interests of those communities impacted by the gas industry.
+Research projects based around the impacts of gas cover the themes of agriculture, land and infrastructure, greenhouse gas emissions, air quality, ground and surface waters, biodiversity and socio-economic issues.

 Aims of the Alliance